-At the time of writing, summer 2020 schedules are not available yet.
-Currently, Blue Star Paros departs from Piraeus every Tuesday, Friday and Sunday at 17.30.
+On most years, a large Blue Star ferry departs from Piraeus three times a week, at 17.30.
 It stops at Syros, Paros and Naxos on its way to Iraklia, and continues to Schinoussa, Koufonissi and Amorgos.

 Speaking of which – if search engines like booking.com don’t bring up many accommodation options, try googlemaps instead.
 You can also ask us for recommendations and hotel contact details.

 The Blue Star Ferries are pretty massive ferries, with common areas, open decks and plenty of seating space.

 There are several categories of tickets.
 The cheapest option is a deck ticket at 34 euro, whereas a cabin will set you back much more.
 Occasionally, it is possible to get discounted, non-changeable tickets at 20 or 27 euro.

 We generally prefer to get either deck seats or perhaps numbered seats, if travelling during peak season.
 For some people, an 8-hour long trip may be too long so they could consider getting a cabin.

 Since this ferry serves many destinations, it’s best to get your tickets in advance, especially during July and August.

 How to get to Iraklia from other Cyclades islands

 People who are island hopping around the Cyclades can also reach Iraklia on a smaller ferry called Express Skopelitis.
 This legendary boat belongs to a family company, Skopelitis Lines.